 H. Classification of reserves 1.
 Revenue reserves 2.
 Capital reserves Definition of revenue reserve Revenue reserve means a reserve that is normally regarded as available for distribution through the profit and loss account, including general reserves and other specific reserves created out of profit and un-appropriated profit i.e. credit balance of statement of comprehensive income after appropriation for the period to the date of statement of financial position.
-(Clause 2(v) of Part 1 of 4th Schedule to the CO, 1984.)It represents profits that are available for distribution to shareholders held for the time being for any one or more purposes for example supplement divisible profits in years, to finance an extension of business, or to generally strengthen the financial position of the company.
+(Clause 2(v) of Part 1 of 4th Schedule to the CO, 1984.)
+It represents profits that are available for distribution to shareholders held for the time being for any one or more purposes for example supplement divisible profits in years, to finance an extension of business, or to generally strengthen the financial position of the company.
 A revenue reserve shall include: General reserve Dividend equalization reserve Other reserves created out of profit Un-appropriated profits/ retained earnings.
-Auditor''s responsibility in respect of revenue reserve 1.
-Since the creation of this reserve is not a must, the auditor has no duty to report on the creation, adequacy or inadequacy of such a reserve.
-2. He may advise the management on the destrability of creation and maintenance of such reserve in the best interest of the business.
+Auditor reserves created out of profit Un-appropriated profits/ retained earnings.
+Auditor has no duty to report on the creation, adequacy or inadequacy of such a reserve.
+2. He may advise the management on the desirability of creation and maintenance of such reserve in the best interest of the business.

 J. Definition of capital reserve.
 It represents reserves which are created out of capital profit.
 Capital profits are those profits, which do not arise in the normal course of the business.
-So a capital reserve is created out of the profits of the following nature: Profits earned on sale of fixed assets at a price in excess of written down value (WDV) Profit on revaluation of all f assets/liabilities Profit earned prior to incorporation of the company Profit on reissue of forfeited shares Premium on issure of shares or debentures Profits on redemption of debentures f Amount utilized out of profits to redeem redeemable preference f shares A capital reserve can be utilized for the following purposes: 1.
-For issuing bonus shares, if the Articles of Association so provides2.
+So a capital reserve is created out of the profits of the following nature: Profits earned on sale of fixed assets at a price in excess of written down value (WDV) Profit on revaluation of all f assets/liabilities.
+Profit earned prior to incorporation of the f company Profit on reissue of forfeited shares f Premium on issue of shares or debentures Profits on redemption of debentures f Amount utilized out of profits to redeem redeemable preference f shares A capital reserve can be utilized for the following purposes: 1.
+For issuing bonus shares, if the Articles of Association so provides 2.
 For writing-off various types of fictitious or intangible assets.
-A capital reserve includes: Capital redemption reserve f Capital f repurchase reserve account Share premium account f profit f prior to incorporation Any reserve regarded free for distribution by way of dividend (Clause 2(ii) of Part 1 of 4th Schedule to the CO, 1984)
+A capital reserve includes: Capital redemption reserve f Capital f repurchase reserve account Share premium account f Profit f prior to incorporation.
+Any reserve regarded free for distribution by way of dividend (Clause f 2(ii) of Part 1 of 4th Schedule to the CO, 1984)